duao42/AutoCORDSv2/README.md

 # AutoCORDSv2
 An automated tool for designing Cas12a crRNA and RPA primers for CORDSv2 (Cas12a-based On-site and Rapid Detection System) Runs on a Linux system.
 # Usage
-Download the AutoCORDSv2 folder and run the python file named AutoCORDSv2.py.
+Download the AutoCORDSv2 folder and run the python file named AutoCORDSv2.py, This process should be completed quickly.

 A simple usage is "python3 -i input_alignment.fasta -t MSA_fasta --bgfile background.fasta"